MIT-Emerging-Talent/ET6-CDSP-group-19-repo/4_data_analysis/README.md

 ### Analytical Caveats

 * High rates of missing values may distort estimates
+* Legal representation is not directly recorded in the selected tables.
+  Cases marked as “absentia” are treated as likely unrepresented, based on the assumption that absence during hearings often reflects lack of legal counsel.
+Case outcomes were classified using decision codes from tblDecCode.csv
-* Representation quality is unmeasured, affecting interpretation
+* Representation quality cannot be measured, affecting interpretation
 * The study identifies correlations, but establishing causation would require experimental research design